jaredly/jnew/test/posts/announcing-milk.md

 ### Initial setup

-Now to generate serialization & deserialization code for this config, we first need to make a `types.json` file, and `milk --init` will create the following default `types.json` for you:
+To generate serialization & deserialization code for this config, we first need to make a `types.json` file, and `milk --init` will create the following default `types.json` for you:

 ```
 {